cytomining/evalzoo/matric/README.md

 `~/Desktop/input` is the folder where your input data is stored.
 In the container, this is mapped to `/input`.
 You can change this to any folder on your computer.
-The example below does not need any input data.

 Open <http://localhost:8787/> in your browser and log in using the crendentials `rstudio` / `rstudio`.